keptn-hotday-2021/keptn-hotday-2021/4-remediation.md

 5. Deploy version that has the flag included.

-also the JDK11 version should have the feature flag incluced -- TO BE TESTED!
+also the JDK11 version should have the feature flag included -- TO BE TESTED!
 ```
 keptn send event new-artifact --project=hipstershop --service=adservice --image=gcr.io/dynatrace-demoability/adservice --tag=v1.5
 ```